 "GeoJSON isn't a shapefile replacement."GeoJSON is a community format based on the popular JSON data exchange format.

 GeoJSON is very simple, human-readable, text-based format.
 Although it is technically possible to use it with more coordinate reference systems, the specification states clearly, that WGS84 is the only system, which should be used.
 It can handle complex vector data features and build complex hierarchical data models.

-Since GeoJSON is based on JSON it is very easy to parse, additonally it can be streamed (Features are dealt with as they come in without waiting for the whole file to load)
+Since GeoJSON is a JSON encoding it is very easy to parse.
+It also supports streaming (features are dealt with as they come in without waiting for the whole file to load).

 The problem with GeoJSON is that not all geometries can be represented and advanced coordinate reference systems are not well supported.

 We recommend GeoJSON as a Shapefile replacement for data interchange particularly for web services.
 For datasets with geometries or coordinate reference systems not representable in GeoJSON, GML may be suitable.